Razyapoo/Thesis-Documentation/Wiki/Indoor-Positioning-System-(GUI).md

       - This allows to extend the UWB coordinate system to match the actual size of the environmental area.
     - It is possible to add as many anchors as you wish.
     - It is **allowed to overwrite** an already existing anchor by writing its ID again with new coordinates.
-    - Once all positions of anchors are entered, close the input window by pressing "**Finish adding**".
+    - Once all positions of anchors are entered, close the input window by pressing `Finish adding`.
       - After this the GUI will start playing the data stream.